Explain why Gustave Eiffel built the Eiffel Tower?

 5

-What was the public's reaction to the inauguration of the Eiffel Tower?
+What were the initial intended functions of the Eiffel Tower?

 History and Culture : Historical Figures